mdapena/pyventus/docs/tutorials/emitters/index.md

 </p>

 <p style='text-align: justify;' markdown>
-	&emsp;&emsp;The `EventEmitter` presents a unified API with two key methods: `emit()` and `_execute()`.
-These methods can be used in both synchronous and asynchronous contexts to emit events and handle the associated event handler callbacks.
-The `emit()` method is used to invoke an event and trigger the registered callbacks, while the `_execute()` is the abstract method responsible for processing the event handlers execution.
+	&emsp;&emsp;The `EventEmitter` presents a unified API with two key methods: `emit()` and `_process()`.
+These methods can be used in both synchronous and asynchronous contexts to emit events and handle their emission.
+The `emit()` method is used to invoke an event, while the `_process()` method is an abstract method responsible for processing the execution of the emitted event.
 </p>

 ## Pyventus Event Emitters